-The Company’s Ordinary Shares are admitted to trading on AIM, therefore the Company is not required to comply with the UK Corporate Governance Code.
-Nonetheless, the Directors recognise that it is in the best interests of the Company and its Shareholders to follow the UK Corporate Governance Code’s principles of corporate governance and to have in place risk controls appropriate for a company of its size along with the NAPF Corporate Governance Policy and Voting Guidelines for AIM Companies.
+The Company’s Ordinary Shares are admitted to trading on AIM and the Company has adopted the Quoted Companies Alliance Corporate Governance Code For Small and Mid-Size Quoted Companies (the “QCA Code”).
+The Directors recognise that it is in the best interests of the Company and its Shareholders to follow the QCA Code’s principals of Corporate Governance and to have in place risk controls appropriate for a company of its size along with the NAPF Corporate Governance Policy and Voting Guidelines for AIM Companies.

 The terms of reference of the audit committee cover such issues as membership and the frequency of meetings, as mentioned above, together with the role of the secretary and the requirements of notice of and quorum for the right to attend meetings.
 The duties of the audit committee covered in the terms of reference are: financial reporting, internal controls and risk management systems, whistleblowing internal audit, external audit and reporting responsibilities.
 The terms of reference also set out the authority of the committee to exercise its duties.

 The nominations committee comprises Alan Howarth and Mike Dee, both of whom are independent non-executive directors, and will be chaired by Alan Howarth.
 The nominations committee will meet when appropriate and will consider the composition of the Board, retirements and appointments of additional and replacement directors and make appropriate recommendations to the Board.